JoshMcguigan/traffic/README.md

 ## Setup

 Traffic can be installed using cargo (`cargo install`).
+If you need to install Rust, follow [these instructions](https://www.rust-lang.org/en-US/install.html).

 The first time running Traffic, you will be asked to enter your Github credentials.
 If you have two factor authentication enabled on Github you'll need to setup a personal access token for Traffic, with the read:user and repo permissions.

 ## License